User Experience

 4. Transactional: Users ready to make a purchase or take a specific action

 Google’s Core Web Vitals are a set of specific factors that Google considers important in a webpage’s overall user experience.
-These include:
+As of March 2024, these metrics were updated according to Google’s official Core Web Vitals documentation, and now include:

 • Largest Contentful Paint (LCP): Measures loading performance